Kilbourne/wp-dark-mode/readme.txt

 1. **Dark Mode Switch** – Dark mode switch button to toggle the dark mode.
 1. **Remember Dark Mode** – The dark mode remains saved once you activated the dark mode.
 1. **Themes Compatible** – The plugin is compatible with most of the themes without any issues.
+1. **Revolution Slider Compatible** - This plugin compatible with revolution slider.

 === 💰 WP Dark Mode Pro Features ===